-THE FUTURE OF THE HEATING SYSTEM OF CHISINAU: A MODERN CITY a collaborative story the promotion of prosumers [individuals both consuming and producing energy] and Demand Side Management (DSM); a systemic and crosscutting approach; encouraging business.
+THE FUTURE OF THE HEATING SYSTEM OF CHISINAU: A MODERN CITY a collaborative story e identified the following issue of high importance to assure a centralised and efficient heating system in Chisinau... the promotion of prosumers [individuals both consuming and producing energy] and Demand Side Management (DSM); a systemic and crosscutting approach; encouraging business.